MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 nil
 </code>

-NOw, let's try to implement a If statement, let's remember how a 'if' works.
+Now, let's try to implement a If statement, let's remember how a 'if' works.
 We have the condition, the consequence and the alternative(else), if the condition is true, execute the consequence, else, execute the alternative.
 Now, thinking about SIMPLE, first of all we will need to reduce the condition before evaluating it, then, if true, reduce to the consequence, else, reduce to the alternative., both don't change the environment.

 <code>
 class If < Struct.new(:condition, :consequence, :alternative)